celhai/celhai.github.io/index.md

 ---
 <div class="flex-container">
   <img class="img-circle-avatar" src="/images/elhai.jpg">
-  <div class="bio">I am a first-year PhD student in economics at Harvard University.
-Previously, I was a research assistant at the Princeton Program in Public Finance, where I worked for <a href="https://scholar.princeton.edu/zidar/">Owen Zidar</a>.
-My interests include climate change, inequality, and local fiscal policy.
+  <div class="bio">I am a third-year PhD student in economics at Harvard University.
+My work is in public and urban economics as applied to questions of climate change adaptation and mitigation.
+I graduated from Williams College with a bachelor's degree in economics and mathematics in 2019.
 I am also a co-author of a <a href="https://raguide.github.io/">guide</a> focusing on economics RA positions.</div>
 </div>